buraksekili/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/install/ce-helm-chart.md

 You can update them in your local `values.yaml` file under `redis.addrs` and `redis.pass` Alternatively, you can use `--set` flag to set it in Tyk installation.
 For example  `--set redis.pass=$REDIS_PASSWORD`

+#### Evaluation only: via _simple-redis_ chart

 {{< warning  success >}}
 **Warning**

 Another option for Redis, to get started quickly, is to use our *simple-redis* chart.
-Please note that these provided charts must not ever be used in production and for anything but a quick start evaluation only.
+Please note that these charts must never be used in production and are for a quick start evaluation only.
 Use external redis or Official Redis Helm chart in any other case.
-We provide this chart, so you can quickly have *Tyk gateway* running, however it is not meant for long term storage of data for example.
+We provide this chart, so you can quickly have *Tyk gateway* running, however it is not meant for long term storage of data.
 {{< /warning >}}

 ```bash
 helm install redis tyk-helm/simple-redis -n tyk
 ```

-### Installing Tyk Open Source Gateway
+### Step 5 - Installing Tyk Open Source Gateway

 ```bash
 helm install tyk-ce tyk-helm/tyk-headless -f values.yaml -n tyk